egeoffrey/egeoffrey-service-example/README.md

 ## Version

-The version of this egeoffrey-module-example is 1.0-8 on the development branch.
+The version of this egeoffrey-service-example is 1.0-9 on the development branch.